International Development 15 min read Updated Dec 2025

 Why Businesses Need Multilingual Websites

-The data is compelling: businesses that invest in proper multilingual implementation see dramatic improvements in conversion rates, customer satisfaction, and market reach.
+Businesses that invest in proper multilingual implementation see real improvements in conversion rates and market reach.
+The numbers below show why.

 The Market Opportunity